mltheory/CS7545/README.md

 * **Course Info:**	CS7545, Spring 2023
 * **Instructor:**
 * **Course Time&Place:**	TuTh 3:30-4:45pm, Weber SST III (Lecture Hall 1)
+* **Office Hour:** We have office hour every Monday.
+Normally, we have one hour per week for the office hour.
+In the homework submission weeks, we have three hours per week for the office hour.
 * **Course Staff**:
     - *Jacob Abernethy*
         - **Office:**  Coda S1221